tbnorth/USAJOBS_list/README.md

 # USAJOBS_list

-Get lists of jobs from USAJOBS.gov
+Get lists of jobs from USAJOBS.gov.
+Handy if you want to see everything coming out of a particular agency - saved searches only email you ten results per day.
+See [list.py](./list.py) for usage / documentation.